 Knowing what does a silverfish look like is the first step in dealing with this pest.
 Silverfish do have a rather unique appearance as they are quite different physically from most other insects.
 Still, they can be confused with other pests relatively easily, especially by the untrained eye.
 Other “bristletail” insects, in particular, can be easily confused with silverfish, but they are not all actual pests.
 Even among the silverfish family, there are only several types that are indoor pests while most of the others are outdoor insects hunt other pests and that may have just briefly wandered through an open window.

-So, what are silverfish?
+So, you might ask – what are silverfish?

 The silverfish insect is actually the oldest living insect on the planet, said to have predated the dinosaurs with over 100 million years.
 And, as you’d expect, they look very much like prehistoric insects, with their long, carrot-shaped bodies, long antennae and bristles, and sleek fish-like movements.